iaconogi/bigSCale2/Readme.md

 out=bigscale.convert.h5(input.file = "ica_cord_blood_h5.h5",output.file= "ica_cord_blood.mtx.tar.gz",counts.field = "GRCh38",filter.cells = 400)
 ```

 The output of the funtion contains the indices of the selected cells.
 Running `length(out$filtered.cells)` shows that we remained with 278367 cells.
-We now fetch the barocodes for these cells, which contain the patient IDs.
+We now fetch the barcodes for these cells, which contain the patient IDs.

 ```{r}
 barcodes=rhdf5::h5read(file = "ica_cord_blood_h5.h5",name = "GRCh38/barcodes")